-If more formalized assessment and/or additional information is needed, a variety of special services staffis available within the TCDSB to conduct these assessments.
-Parents have the option to seek out assessments from private sources outside the Board at their own cost.
+If more formalized assessment and/or additional information is needed, a variety of special services staff is available within the TCDSB to conduct these assessments.
+Parents have the option to seek out assessments from sources outside the Board.

 The educational assessment may include a review of the student's work and academic records, administration of standardized group tests and, if deemed necessary, individual assessments.